citp/privacy-policy-historical/n/na/nat/nationalatlas.gov.md

 |
   |

 The staff of the National Atlas makes every practical attempt to make its products and services as accessible to people with disabilities as possible.
 However, maps are primarily visual presentation of information and there is no current means to convey the full information contained in maps using today's assistive technologies.
-If you cannot fully access the information on a particular page, please E-mail us at [atlasmail@usgs.gov](mailto:atlasmail@usgs.gov).
+If you cannot fully access the information on a particular page, please [contact us](http://answers.usgs.gov/cgi-bin/gsanswers?tmplt=4&cat_id=9795).

 For further information and to learn more about the regulations governing the accessibility of Federal electronic information products, visit the pages listed below: